Coworking space software

 Yes.
 Billing for individual members on monthly plans and company accounts with team-level billing consolidated to one invoice requires a data model that handles both correctly.
 Individual billing is straightforward: one plan, one invoice, one payment method.
 Company billing adds a layer: multiple members under one account, potentially on different plans, with a company-level invoice that aggregates all charges and a single payment method for the account.
 Meeting room overage charges, day-pass purchases by team members, and billing adjustments all need to attribute correctly to the right account.
 We build this data model during the scoping phase before writing code.

-A focused member management and booking system typically runs $30,000 to $55,000.
-A full platform with member management, desk and room booking, access control integration, automated billing, community features, occupancy analytics, and multi-location support typically runs $70,000 to $130,000.
+A focused coworking space software v1, member management, desk and room booking, and automated billing, typically runs $30,000 to $60,000 and launches in 12 to 16 weeks.
+A full platform that adds access control integration, community features, occupancy analytics, and multi-location support typically runs $70,000 to $130,000.
 Cost depends on the number of locations, the access control systems that need to be integrated, and the complexity of your membership plan structure.
 We scope every project before pricing.
 Fixed cost, agreed before development starts.

 Utilisation data from the booking system shows you, by space type, by day, and by hour, what's actually in demand versus what sits empty.
 Operators commonly discover that their 8-person boardroom is booked for 3-hour blocks twice a week while smaller meeting rooms have queues.
 That data changes how you configure space: converting the underused boardroom into two 4-person rooms, or adding phone booths because the data shows members booking meeting rooms for solo calls.
 The reporting dashboard shows occupancy patterns over rolling 4-week periods so seasonal variation is visible.
 You make layout decisions based on what the data shows rather than what you remember from last month.